sveltejs/kit/documentation/docs/01-routing.md

 #### HTTP Method Overrides

-Given that the only valid `<form>` methods are GET and POST, functionality is provided to override this limitation and allow the use of other HTTP verbs.
-This is particularly helpful when ensuring your application works even when javascript fails or is disabled.
+In contrast to `fetch` the only valid methods for a `<form>` are GET and POST.
+Svelte allows you to override the `<form>` method to workaround this limitation if you need to.
+By using fetch and `<form>` interchangeably with the same endpoint, your application can continue to work when JavaScript fails or is disabled.

 - Disabled by default to prevent unintended behavior for those who don't need it
-- For security purposes, the original method on the form must be `POST` and cannot be overridden with `GET`
+- The original method on the form must be `POST` and cannot be overridden with `GET`
-- There are 2 different ways to specify a method override strategy
+- There are 2 different strategies available for overriding form methods
   - `url_parameter`: Pass the key and desired method as a query string
-  - `form_data`: Pass as a field within the form where the field name is the key and the field value is the desired method
+  - `form_data`: Pass as a hidden field within the form where the field name is the key and the field value is the desired method
 - `strategy: 'both'` will enable both methods (`url_parameter` takes precendence in the event that both strategies are used within the same form)

 ```js